Comparison of Labradoodles and Goldendoodles

 Many people think that Goldendoodles and Labradoodles are the same dog breed.
-Although very similar, Goldendoodles and Labradoodles are in fact not the same.
+Although very similar, they are in fact not quite the same.

 This article will look at the key differences between Labradoodles and Goldendoodles, with the goal of helping you choose which dog breed is the best choice for you and your family.

-The first difference between Labradoodles and Goldendoodles might seem obvious, but most people are actually surprised to learn that a Labradoodle is a Poodle/Labrador mix, while a Goldendoodle is a Poodle/Golden Retriever mix.
-So, contrary to popular belief, the name “Goldendoodle” has nothing to do with the color of their fur.
+The first difference between Labradoodles and Goldendoodles is found right in their name.
+Although it might seem obvious, many people are surprised to learn that these two loveable dog breeds have different parent breeds.
+While a Labradoodle is a Poodle and Labrador mix, a Goldendoodle is a Poodle and Golden Retriever mix.
+So, contrary to popular belief, the name “Goldendoodle” comes from the Goldren Retreiver, not the color of their fur.

-With this in mind, it becomes quite easy to identify the differences between these two Poodle mixes just by looking at the differences between labradors and golden retreivers.
+Bearing in mind that Godlendoodles and Labradoodles have different parent breeds, it becomes quite easy to identify the differences between these two Poodle mixes.
+It’s often times just a matter of looking at the differences between Labradors and Golden Retreivers in general.
 For example, just as Golden Retrievers tend to have longer fur coats, so too do Goldendoodles.

-Let’s take a closer look at how the unique characteristics of Labradors and Golden Retrievers contribute to the differences between Labradoodles and Goldendoodles.
-Just keep in mind that these are just generalizations, and traits can vary from individual doodle to doodle.
+Let’s take a closer look at how the unique characteristics of their parent breeds contribute to the differences between Labradoodles and Goldendoodles.
+Just keep in mind that these are generalizations, and traits can vary from individual doodle to doodle.

 Both Labradoodles and Goldendoodles are very well tempered and make great family dogs.
 However, there are some key differences that might affect your decision between the two.